sumbach/modern-cljs/doc/tutorial-13.md

   (if (or (boolean (user-credential-errors email password)) (boolean (email-domain-errors email)))
     (str "Please complete the form.")
     (str email " and " password
          " passed the formal validation, but we still have to authenticate you")))
 ```

-As usual, we had to add the newly created namespace in the namespace
+As usual, we had to add the newly-created namespace to the namespace
-declaration for using the `email-domain-errors` validator inside the
+declaration so we can use the `email-domain-errors` validator inside the
 `authenticate-user` function.

 > NOTE 9: To maintain the previous behaviour of the server-side validation
 > we're using the validators as if they were predicates which return just
 > `true` or `false`.

-If you now run the application and test it as usual by visiting the
+If you now run the application and test it as usual by visiting
-[login-dbg.html][7] you will see that if you provide a well formed email
+[login-dbg.html][7] you will see that if you provide a well-formed email
 address whose domain doesn't exist, you'll pass the client-side
 validator, but you'll fail the server-side-only validator.
 So far, so
 good.